adamfk/bouncy-button/bbb-browser/README.md

 <br>

 ## Use Offline
-Download this directory and open the `gui.html` file in your web browser.
-That's it!
+Download the `bbb-browser` directory from [github](https://github.com/adamfk/bouncy-button) and open the `gui.html` file in your web browser.

 <br>